 With that said, here’s a set of foundational WordPress plugins we recommend for a niche blog.

 - Yoast SEO – To help you with the SEO of your niche blog

-- Contact Form 7 – To allow your readers or other people like advertisers get in touch with you
+- Contact Form 7 – To allow your readers or other people like advertisers to get in touch with you

 - Akismet Anti-Spam – To protect your WordPress blog from comment spam